Dharineesh-17/Dharineesh-17/README.md

 <br/>

 <details>
-  <summary><b>💬 Click to expand — My Favorite Tech Quotes</b></summary>
+  <summary><b>💬 Click to expand — My Coding Principles</b></summary>
   <br/>

-  > *"The best way to predict the future is to invent it."* — Alan Kay

-  > *"Any sufficiently advanced technology is indistinguishable from magic."* — Arthur C. Clarke

-  > *"First, solve the problem.
-Then, write the code."* — John Johnson

-  > *"Code is like humor.
-When you have to explain it, it's bad."* — Cory House
+  > 🧠 <b>First principles over frameworks.</b> Frameworks die.
+Fundamentals compound.

+  > ⚡ <b>Ship the boring version first.</b> Beautiful comes later.
+Working wins today.

+  > 🎯 <b>Solve the user's problem, not your fantasy.</b> The simplest system that delivers 10x value is the right one.

+  > 🤝 <b>Code is communication.</b> If a junior can't read it, it's not senior — it's just hidden.

+  > 🔁 <b>Refactor like pruning a tree.</b> Small cuts, often.
+Never the whole trunk at once.

-  > *"AI doesn't replace engineers.
-It amplifies those who build it, and obsoletes those who don't."* — Dharineesh V
+  > 🤖 <b>AI doesn't replace engineers.</b> It amplifies those who build it, and obsoletes those who don't.

 </details>